Parenting can be hard but parenting children with anxiety brings it to another level.

 When things are calm you can sit with your child and come up with coping strategies:

-● 1 2 3 breathe: teach him to STOP and BREATHE when he gets the physical sensation of worry (talk about these sensations beforehand).
-Pausing gives him time to think about what to do or not do with his feelings.
+• 1 2 3 breath: teach them to STOP and BREATHE when they get the physical sensation of worry (talk about these sensations beforehand).
+Pausing gives them time to think about what to do or not do with their feelings.

-● Make a worry box or self-soothe box.
-It might help your child to write down his worries and put them in a worry box.
+• Make a worry box or self-soothe box.
+It might help your child to write down their worries and put them in a worry box.
 Or they might prefer a self-soothe box, which they can fill with things that help them when they feel anxious – like photos, fidget toys, scented oils and positive quotes.

-● Think of a safe place: it might help your child to STOP, BREATHE and visualise a place where he feels happy, calm and safe.
+• Think of a safe place: it might help your child to STOP, BREATHE and visualise a place where they feel happy, calm and safe.

-● Have a calm stone or a safe conker: you can find a small object that he likes the feel of that he can have in his pocket and hold when he starts feeling worries and think calm, coping thoughts.
+• Have a calm stone or a safe conker: you can find a small object that they like the feel of that they can have in their pocket and hold when start feeling worries and think calm, coping thoughts.